jayflo/avrojs/README.md

 # Validators<a name="validators"></a>

-Validators can be though of as "Function" types and are defined in the schema as follows:
+Validators can be thought of as "Function" types and are defined in the schema as follows:

 ```js
 [{